 When looking at how to trade stocks, it is key that you also know where to trade stocks.
 With CFD trading or spread betting, you can trade over 9,000 shares & ETFs on our elegant platform that is available on both desktop and mobile devices.
 Find out about our trading platform here.

 Our stock CFD trading and spread betting platform is designed to be adaptable to your specific trading needs.
 Suitable for traders of all levels, our Next Generation trading platform combines the latest innovations with an easy to use interface.
-Open an account to test it out here.

 The Next Generation trading platform features can also be accessed on our award-winning native mobile trading application.
 This application has been specifically designed so that you can trade as if you were on a desktop device, with full order-ticket functionality and advanced charting features.
-Open an account to test it out here.

 *Tax treatment depends on individual circumstances and can change or may differ in a jurisdiction other than the UK